 By train the journey from Ayutthaya to Ubon Ratchathani is scheduled to take from 7 to 11 hours depending upon which train you take.

-When the full timetable is operating there are 8 trains a day from Ayutthaya to Ubon Ratchathani.
+There are currently 6 trains a day from Ayutthaya to Ubon Ratchathani.

 - The fastest train service from Ayutthaya to Ubon Ratchathani is Train #21 departing from Ayutthaya at 06:59 and scheduled to arrive in Ubon Ratchathani 7 hours 1 minute later at 14:00.

 - The slowest train service from Ayutthaya to Ubon Ratchathani is Train #145 departing from Ayutthaya at 16:56 and scheduled to arrive in Ubon Ratchathani 10 hours 35 minutes later at 03:35.